chrished/DEMC.jl/README.md

 ## Use Cases
-* useful for simulating distributions that are **not easily differentiable**, have moderate dimensionality (>1, <250), and dimensions are potentially **highly correlated**.
+* useful for simulating distributions that are **not easily differentiable**, have moderate dimensionality (>1, <5?), and dimensions are potentially **highly correlated**.
 One example is to simulate parameter distributions in indirect inference estimators.

+* moderate dimensionality is somewhat unclear, tests work alright with 10-20 dimensions, but behavior deteriorates.
+See https://mc-stan.org/users/documentation/case-studies/curse-dims.html

 ## Sample Usage
 ```julia